Hamster45105/pyshortener/README.md

 Sure, if these two conditions are met:

-1. The API must have be completely free,
+1. The API must be completely free,
 2. The API must not require an API key,
 3. The API must be in English